Business, Management, and Economics: A.A., A.S.

 Learning Outcomes

-- Foundation 3: Economics, Students will be able to solve economic problems using appropriate economic principles and concepts and analytical models.
+- Foundation 2: Economics.
+Students will be able to explain economic problems using appropriate and relevant economic principles and concepts.

 Concentration Guidelines